rails/rails/guides/source/active_support_core_extensions.md

 Complex(0).dup      # => TypeError: can't copy Complex
 ```

-Active Support provides `duplicable?` to programmatically query an object about
+Active Support provides `duplicable?` to query an object about this:
-this property:

 ```ruby
 "foo".duplicable?           # => true